14 Sights in Caen, France (with Map and Images)

 Show sight on map

-The house known as the birthplace of Malherbe is a building located in Caen, in the French department of Calvados, Normandy.
-Rebuilt on the site of the birthplace of François de Malherbe, it dates from the late sixteenth century and is listed as a historical monument.
+The house known as Malherbe's birthplace is a building located in Caen, in the French department of Calvados, Normandy.
+Rebuilt on the site of the birthplace of François de Malherbe, it dates from the end of the 16th century and is listed as a Historic Monument.

 Wikipedia: Maison natale de Malherbe (FR)